 PBR protection applies for 25 years from the date of granting for grapevines (Vitis vinifera) and trees and 20 years for all other species.

 PBR also protects the registered name and synonym of the variety from use in relation to other similar plants.

 Protection for germplasm

-We make available to plant breeders and the general public overseas, plant germplasm of superior quality that would otherwise not be available to them.
+PBR makes available to plant breeders and the general public overseas, plant germplasm, often of superior quality, that would otherwise not be available to them.
 Australian plant breeders can use this germplasm material in their breeding programs due to breeder's exemptions.